 Facebook Business Suite

-Facebook’s Business Suite is available for free to Facebook page admins regardless of the size of your page’s following.
-With the Business Suite you can easily schedule posts, collaborate with team members, monitor page mentions, and more.
+Facebook’s Business Suite is free to Facebook page admins regardless of the size of your page’s following.
+With the Business Suite, you can easily schedule posts, collaborate with team members, monitor page mentions, and more.

 As a bonus, you can also manage a linked Instagram page, where you can also schedule, collaborate, answer messages, and more.